openservicemesh/osm/docs/development_guide/README.md

 ```

-(NOTE: these requirements are true for automatic demo deployment using the available demo scripts; [#1416](https://github.com/openservicemesh/osm/issues/1416) tracks an improvement to not strictly require these and use upstream images from official dockerhub registry if a user does not want/need changes on the code)
+> Note: These requirements are true for automatic demo deployment using the available demo scripts; [#1416](https://github.com/openservicemesh/osm/issues/1416) tracks an improvement to not strictly require these and use upstream images from official dockerhub registry if a user does not want/need changes on the code

+> Note: For local development, you need to set the `CTR_TAG` environment variable.
+Without `CTR_TAG`, commands like `make docker-build` and `make build-osm-all` will fail.
+Example: `export CTR_TAG=latest-main` .

 ## Build and push OSM images